+Certain consolidated affiliated entities with which we have contractual arrangements and their subsidiaries, namely, Shanghai Kuanyu, Hode Information Technology, Chaodian Culture, Shanghai Hehehe Culture Communication Co., Ltd., Sharejoy Network Technology Co., Ltd. and Shanghai Anime Tamashi Cultural Media Co., Ltd., currently operate the following businesses: (i) internet audio-visual program services, (ii) radio and television program production and operation business, and (iii) internet cultural business.
+PRC laws and regulations prohibit direct foreign investment in operating companies in these sectors.
+Certain consolidated affiliated entities with which we have contractual arrangements and their subsidiaries, namely, Shanghai Kuanyu, Hode Information Technology, Chaodian Culture, Sharejoy Network Technology Co., Ltd. and Shanghai Hehehe Culture Communication Co., Ltd., currently operate the internet information services.
+PRC laws and regulations restrict direct foreign investment in operating companies in this sector.

-Our (i) internet audio-visual program services, (ii) radio and television program production and operation business, and (iii) internet cultural business that are currently conducted by Shanghai Kuanyu and Hode Information Technology (collectively, the "principal VIEs"), Shanghai Hehehe Culture Communication Co., Ltd., or "Shanghai Hehehe", Sharejoy Network Technology Co., Ltd., or "Sharejoy Network", and Shanghai Anime Tamashi Cultural Media Co., Ltd., or "Shanghai Anime Tamashi" (collectively with Shanghai Hehehe and Sharejoy Network, the "Major VIE Subsidiaries"), and Chaodian Culture are considered as "prohibited" under the Negative List (2021) where foreign investment is strictly prohibited (collectively, the "Prohibited Business").
-Our internet information services operated by the principal VIEs, Sharejoy Network and Shanghai Hehehe is considered as "restricted" under the Negative List (2021) where the foreign investors are restricted from holding more than 50% equity interests in the companies providing such services (the "Restricted Business," together with the Prohibited Business, the "Relevant Business").
-Since investment in the Relevant Businesses in which the principal VIEs, Major VIE Subsidiaries and Chaodian Culture currently operate are subject to the restrictions under the current PRC laws and regulations, as advised by our PRC counsel, we determined that it was not viable for our company to hold the principal VIEs, Major VIE Subsidiaries and Chaodian Culture directly through equity ownership.
-Instead, we decided that, in line with common practice in industries in the PRC subject to foreign investment restrictions, we would gain effective control over, and have the right to receive all the economic benefits generated by the Relevant Businesses which are currently operated by the principal VIEs, Major VIE Subsidiaries and Chaodian Culture through the contractual arrangements between Hode Shanghai and Chaodian Technology, which are PRC subsidiaries of our company, on the one hand, and the principal VIEs, Chaodian Culture and their respective individual shareholders, on the other hand.
-We believe that these contractual arrangements are fair and reasonable because: (i) they were freely negotiated and entered into by the contracting parties; (ii) by entering into the exclusive business cooperation agreements with Hode Shanghai and Chaodian Technology, the principal VIEs and Chaodian Culture, as applicable, will enjoy better economic and technical support from us and better market reputation; and (iii) a number of other companies use similar arrangements to accomplish the same purpose.
+Since foreign investment in these businesses in which the VIEs currently operate are subject to the restrictions under the current PRC laws and regulations, as advised by our PRC counsel, Jingtian & Gongcheng, we determined that it was not viable for our company to hold the consolidated affiliated entities or their subsidiaries that are operating these businesses directly through equity ownership.
+Instead, we decided that, in line with common practice in industries in the PRC subject to foreign investment restrictions, we would gain effective control over, and have the right to receive all the economic benefits generated by the businesses which are currently operated by these entities through contractual arrangements.
+We believe that these contractual arrangements are fair and reasonable because: (i) they were freely negotiated and entered into by the contracting parties; (ii) by entering into the exclusive business cooperation agreements, the VIEs will enjoy better economic and technical support from us and better market reputation; and (iii) a number of other companies use similar arrangements to accomplish the same purpose.